 Ensure the Use Presenter View box is ticked in the PowerPoint Slide Show Monitor option before starting the slide show (see image below).

-Connect the Macbook to the System using the VGA cable labeled laptop
+Connect the Macbook to the System using the HDMI cable provided for this purpose.

 Display the laptop on the projector screen or flat panel display by selecting PC or laptop on the media selector (depends on which venue you are at)

 Click on Arrangement and un-tick the Mirror Displays box – The displays i.e. the laptop screen and the projector screen can now be configured independently.
 Move the mouse cursor to the projected screen and set the resolution for 1024 x 768 at 60Hz

 Open your PowerPoint presentation and click on Slide Show

 Set up extended display through the graphics properties setting on the laptop.